-To this date, Salesforce has had over 150,000 customers across the world and is behind the scenes of such business behemoths as American Express, Sony, and the Coca-Cola Enterprise.
+To date, Salesforce has had over 150,000 customers worldwide and is behind the scenes of business behemoths such as American Express, Sony, and the Coca-Cola Enterprise.

 Also, since 2015 the company has partnered with Apple to improve apps for businesses and started collaborating with Facebook in launching Facebook Analytics for marketers in 2017.

-Now, Salesforce dominates the CRM market with a 20% market share and its share prices are only going to increase.
+Now, Salesforce dominates the CRM market with a 20% market share, and its share prices will only increase.

 In 2019, Marc Benioff, the Salesforce co-founder and CEO was named 4th in the list of America’s most innovative leaders by Forbes.

-So, what makes this company so popular, and why do so many businesses from start-ups to Fortune 500 jump on the Salesforce train?
+What makes this company so popular, and why do so many businesses, from start-ups to Fortune 500, jump on the Salesforce train?

-To understand it better we need to dig into the Salesforce and CRM market history and history of the CRM market first.
+To understand it better, we need to dig into the Salesforce and CRM market history and the history of the CRM market first.

 A Bit of Salesforce & CRM Background

 Customer Relationship Management (CRM) is a technology aimed at improving your company’s relationship and interaction management with customers and potential customers.
-In essence, CRM software helps companies stay connected with their customers, streamline processes, and improve profitability.
+CRM software helps companies stay connected with their customers, streamline processes, and improve profitability.

 Salesforce revolutionized technology and the CRM world in 1999, being one of the first cloud computing companies.
 What was unique about it?
-Salesforce started delivering its software through Internet browsers instead of company-hosted servers thereby reducing costs on their building, installation, maintenance, and support.
+Salesforce started delivering its software through Internet browsers instead of company-hosted servers, thereby reducing building, installation, maintenance, and support costs.

-Also, Salesforce enabled users to get access to their software from anywhere, not only from the office building.
+Also, Salesforce enabled users to access their software from anywhere, not only from the office building.

 On top of it, one of Mark Benioff’s goals was to make using CRM as easy as using Amazon services.
 At that time, CRM solutions were bulky, non-flexible, and challenging to operate.

-In fact, it always required external help from highly skilled developers (and that was exactly what our company did since Ascendix’s founding in 1996).
+It always required external help from highly skilled developers (and that was exactly what our company has done since Ascendix’s founding in 1996).

-In contrast to it, Salesforce offered the combination of simplicity, scalability, and online accessibility to data from any point on Earth in their software solution which made them an instant hit and a global leader on the market.
+In contrast, Salesforce offered a combination of simplicity, scalability, and online accessibility to data from any point on Earth in its software solution, making them an instant hit and a global leader in the market.